jimlind/filmlinkd-java/README.md

 - Centralize the new entry filtering
 - Move the existing cache to message receiver
 - Avoid another lookup before sendSuccess
+- Resolve issue where channel overrides should be ignored

 Next.

-- Add/test the logic around one-off channel posts as well (the channel overrides should post everywhere if new)
+- ???

 Open Larger Bugs.